PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 He had wanted a sword so badly.
 But now that he had one, it hung heavy on his hip, pulling him around to the left.
 After the day's walking, he could feel a pain in his left knee and hip.
 Every time his hand brushed the cold steel of the hilt he shuddered.

 But he had saved a man's life!
 And the thing he had killed hadn't even been human.
-Then why did he still feel awful when he remembered how the Orc's rattling last breath had felt transmitted through the hilt of the sword.
-Didn't that make him a hero?
+Then why did he still feel awful when he remembered how the Orc's rattling last breath had felt transmitted through the hilt of the sword?
+Didn't saving Boltac make him a hero?
 Is this the way that heroes were supposed to feel?

 Relan wanted to give up.
 He had made little or no progress, other than punching a woman.
 But he kept going.
 If there was one thing he thought he knew about this business of heroism, it was that heroes didn't give up.
 Even when things got hard.
 No, heroes, pressed on.
 Saw it through to the bitter end.
 And sometimes, yes, died heroic deaths.
 But, was he a hero?
 Or was he the other kind?
-The one's the didn't write songs about.
+The one's they didn't write songs about.
 The ones who took their boots off.

-Relan hung his head and concentrated on put one bare, calloused foot in front of the other.
+Relan hung his head and concentrated on putting one bare, calloused foot in front of the other.
 He didn't raise his head for a long time.
 Not even when he heard the rattle of a carriage and the heavy footfalls of draft horses on the road behind him.
 He just set his jaw and walked on, prepared to walk off the edge of the Earth if that's what it took.

 "Climb on, idiot," said a familiar voice.